 Trekking down to mountain valley in Sapa – Photo credit @amasiatravel

-- Pay a visit to Can Gio Biosphere Reserve and dip yourself into its natural beauty and enjoy wildlife spotting.
+- Pay a visit to Can Gio Biosphere Reserve and dip yourself in its natural beauty and enjoy wildlife spotting.

-- Partake in a hand on cooking course to savour the unique flavours of local specialities.
+- Partake in a hands-on cooking course to savour the unique flavours of local specialities.

 - Embark on a full-day tour to My Son Holy Land – the World Heritage Site recognized by UNESCO in 1991.

 - Experience the Reunification train trip from Hanoi to Ho Chi Minh City, or vice versa.

 - Go on a hike through the jungle in Cuc Phuong National Park, Ninh Binh.